silitics/rugix/www/docs/getting-started.md

 This is where Rugix Ctrl comes into play.
 Rugix Ctrl can install updates from Rugix _update bundles_ (and in some cases system images).
 Rugix update bundles are based on a format specifically engineered for efficient and secure over-the-air updates.
-The format provides built-in support for cryptographic integrity checks, compression, and adaptive delta updates.
+The format provides built-in support for cryptographic integrity checks, compression, and best-in-class delta updates.

 To build an update bundle for the `customized-efi-arm64` system, run: